Skip to main content

 Deleting a Trigger

-• To remove a trigger, go to the Triggers page and select the one you want to remove.
+• On the Triggers page, select the trigger you want to delete.

 note